japickering/dungeon-master/README.md

-# Dungeon Master port in React

-### Map editor based on the classic Dungeon Master RPG in React.js
+# Map editor based on the classic Dungeon Master RPG

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).